Demystifying NRC 2006: The Gold Standard of Pet Nutrition

 If you only have 30 seconds, here's what you need to know:

-For decades, raw feeding has been dominated by simplified "rules of thumb" like the 80/10/10 model or the BARF methodology.
-While these are good starting points, they lack the precision required for long-term health.
-The NRC 2006 guidelines represent the peak of nutritional science, derived from hundreds of clinical studies on canine metabolism.
+Simplified "rules of thumb" like the 80/10/10 model or the BARF methodology have dominated raw feeding for decades.
+These act as basic starting points.
+They lack the clinical precision required for your dog's long-term health.
+The NRC 2006 guidelines represent the peak of nutritional science.
+The National Academies Press derived them directly from hundreds of clinical studies on canine metabolism.

-One of the core principles of NRC 2006 is metabolic weight scaling .
-It recognizes that a 10kg dog does not just need 20% of what a 50kg dog needs—their metabolism works differently.
-NRC math account for this, ensuring your small or large breed is neither over nor under-nourished.
+The NRC 2006 guidelines rely heavily on metabolic weight scaling .
+A 10kg dog does not need 20% of what a 50kg dog needs.
+Their metabolism functions entirely differently.
+NRC math accounts for this biological reality.
+It ensures your small or large breed is never overfed or under-nourished.

 Source: Raw & Well Internal Dataset, 2024-2026